TanzeLu/StopWatch/README.txt

 2.it's welcomed to determine the size and color of the time number in this stopwatch interface.

-3.it's extended to have a advanced function,coutdown.you can also make it displayed in fullscreen.
+3.it's extended to have a advanced function,coutdown.you can also make it displayed in fullscreen selectively.